 If the prospects point towards a missing feature, ask them what their real need is.
 You can then turn the conversation to the benefits of your product.

 The last stage is closing the deal when the prospect purchases the paid plan or upgrades to one.

-At this stage, you put forth the final proposal, negotiate if required, and get signatures on the final proposal.
+At this stage, you put forth the final proposal, negotiate if required, and get signatures using Free Email signature generator on the final proposal.
 Most often, prospects ask for discounts at the closing stage, but it is not a good idea to give in as discounts can reduce your profits to a great extent.
 It is tough to deal with customers haggling for a discount but don’t be ready to slash your rates to close the deal.
 Instead of giving a discount, it is better to convince them to choose annual billing and give them a one-month subscription free.